scottgriv/Palm-Tree/README.md

     ```bash
         docker-compose up
     ```
-6. This will build the **Docker Containers** and you shold find your application running under *port 80*.
+6. This will build the **Docker Containers** and you should find your application running under *port 80*.
     - Navigate to: ```http://localhost/index.php```

 * You're ready to go!
 You should now be able to acccess **Palm Tree**.